Durga Puja in Kolkata: Durga puja carnival

 Durga Puja Carnival started in Kolkata in 2016.
-The carnival was not organized in 2020 and 2021 due to covid-19 pandemic.
+The carnival was not organized in 2020 and 2021 due to COVID-19 pandemic.
 It was again organized from 2022.

 Recognition of UNESCO

 In 2019, Tapati Guha-Thakurta was entrusted with the task of preparing a dossier by the Indian Ministry of Culture.
 The dossier was submitted to UNESCO for the inclusion of Durga Puja in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
 Representatives from various countries around the world evaluated the dossier at the 16th session, which began in Paris on 13 December 2021.
-"Durga Puja in Kolkata" gets Intangible Cultural Heritage status on 15 December 2021.
+"Durga Puja in Kolkata" got the Intangible Cultural Heritage status on 15 December 2021.

-Puja: the festival
+Puja: The Festival

-Durga Puja is mainly celebrated for 5 days - Shashti, Saptami, Ashtami, Navami and Dasami.
+Durga Puja is mainly celebrated for 5 days - Shashti, Saptami, Ashtami, Navami and Vijaya Dashami.
 But the festive mood around Durga Puja in Kolkata starts before Shashti, mainly from Mahalaya.
 Durga Puja pandals are opened to the public from the day of Mahalaya.
 The main attractions of Durga Puja in Kolkata are the decorations, sculptures, pandals, lights and illuminations, and carnival.